AlnilamXVIII/jcalculator/README.md

 # jcalculator
- Basic calculator built in Java.<br>
+ Basic calculator built in Java, on IntelliJ IDEA.<br>

 User chooses what function they would like to perform by typing in either; 1,2,3,4 or 5.<br>
 1=Add, 2=Subtract, 3=Divide, 4=Multiply or 5=Exit the program.<br>